 The Events panel presents the list of the most recent events captured by the Stork server.
-There are three event urgency levels: info, warning and error.
-Events pertaining to the particular entities, e.g. machines or applications, provide a link to a web page containing the information about the given object.
+There are three event urgency levels: info, warning, and error.
+Events pertaining to the particular entities, e.g. machines or applications, provide a link to a web page containing information about the given object.

 The Events page presents a list of all events.
 It allows events to be filtered by:

 the user who caused given event (available only to users in the